Elmea/Procedural-planets/README.md

 # Tree Generation

-This part explains how to use the editor tool to create or edit a tree.
+This part explains how to use the editor tool to create or edit a tree.<br/>
 ![](ReadMeAssets/TreeEditor.png)<br/>

 ## Open Tree Editor

-Opening the tree editor is fairly simple : go to Window, and the TreeEditor.
+Opening the tree editor is fairly simple : go to Window, and the TreeEditor.<br/>
 ![](ReadMeAssets/TreeEditorAccess.png)<br/>

 ## Presets

-One of the possibilities the tool gives you, is to save and load tree presets in the form of a ScriptableObject.
+One of the possibilities the tool gives you, is to save and load tree presets in the form of a ScriptableObject.<br/>
 ![](ReadMeAssets/ScriptableObject.png)<br/>

 With the button "LoadPreset", you can choose a preset to use.